aiwagan/behclone/README.md

 2. Most of the activation function in the layers use the PReLU.
 It is much more smoother activation function.
 I have also experimented with additional LeakyRelu but found out that it was causing a jerky motion during driving.
 3. Dropout layer were used to prevent overfitting
-4. The Nestrov Adam optimizer was used for optimziation.
+4. The Nestrov Adam optimizer was used for optimization.
 The complete architecture was modelled as shown below.
 ```
 ____________________________________________________________________________________________________